commenthol/veloze-restbase/README.md

 > Rest-API to database using JSON-schema

 In software development we often repeat ourselves when it comes to persisting data.
-Usually you may just store data records according to a model (and its schema) which do not necessarily relate to another model.
+Usually you may just want to store data records according to a model (and its schema), which does not necessarily relate to another model.

-Here this project may help you to define a RESTful Router based on a provided JSON-schema.
-Such schema needs to be "flat" such that data can be persisted and queried from relational databases.
+This project may help you to define a RESTful Router based on a provided JSON-schema.
+Such schema needs to be "flat" such that data can be persisted and queried from relational databases also.

 It implements the common RESTful endpoints for persisting and querying documents based on the documents JSON-schema: